SalishSeaCast/docs/storm_surges/tools.rst

     + pred_all - predictions with all constituents except shallow water and ones with low signal to noise
     + pred_8 - predictions with only eight constituents
     + pred_noshallow - like pred_all but with no shallow water constituents.

+exclude_long is a flag that specifies whether or not long period constituents should be exlcuded from the tidal predictions. exclude_long = 1 means the exlcude long period constituents like Sa, Ssa, etc from the tidal prediction. exclude_long = 0 means include long period constituents in tidal predictions.
+Note that if exclude_long=0 then a lot of the variability long period between pred_all and pred_8 is due to because pred_all uses long period constituents but pred_8 does not.

 * :file:`calculate_harmonics.m` and :file:`calculate_harmonics_NOAA.m` - these files perform the harmonics analysis for DFO and NOAA data respectively.
 * :file:`filter_tides.m` and :file:`filter_tides_NOAA.m` - these files do the filtering work.